codershash/codershash/README.md

 - 👋 Hi, I’m @codershash
-- 👀 I’m interested in app developing
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning java
+- 🌱 I’m have knowledge of sql and python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 codershash/codershash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.